Get insider access

 0.087%

 The TV has very good gray uniformity.
-For the most part, the screen is uniform throughout, which is good for watching sports or using it as a PC monitor.
-However, there's some vignetting in the corners, and there's a bit of dirty screen effect in the center, which you can notice with sports that have large playing surfaces with the same color, like in hockey.
+The screen is uniform throughout, which is good for watching sports or using it as a PC monitor.
+However, there's some vignetting in the corners and a bit of dirty screen effect in the center, which you can notice with sports that have large playing surfaces with the same color, like hockey.

 5.5